DustinSchouten/MaykinMedia/README.md

 In this Django project, these tables are represented as models and the data is stored in a MySQL database.

 ### Custom management command
-In the app-folder in management/commands, a custom made command named `load_csv_data_into_db` is created for collecting the data and writing it into the database.
+In the app-folder in management/commands, a custom management command named `load_csv_data_into_db` is created for collecting the data and writing it into the database.
 This command can be called by running `python manage.py load_csv_data_into_db`.

 ### View and templates
 The Django project contains one class-based view named `"Index"` with a `get()` and a `post()` method.
 The `get()` method is called when the user visits the page and the `post()` method is called when the user clicks on the Search-button.